exmgr/node-project/template/readme.md

 ## Code style
 This template includes `standard.js` as code formatter.
 Please respect our choice and follow its guidelines in order to produce consistent and well formatted code.

+A git hook is set so that before every commit your code is checked against standard rules and proceed only if no errors occurred.

 There are a lot of [integrations](https://github.com/standard/standard#are-there-text-editor-plugins) available for IDEs, so we suggest you find what is better suited for your workflow and install the plugins required.
 We also included a npm script so you can always run `npm run format` to format all files in your project.

 ## Code guidelines